 The Impact of Trauma

-Trauma can also develop through ongoing experiences that erode a sense of safety or worth.
+Trauma can also develop through ongoing experiences that erode a sense of safety, belonging, or worth.
 This might include living in a larger body in a society steeped in weight stigma, experiencing racism or discrimination, navigating homophobia or transphobia, or receiving repeated messages that who you are is somehow wrong or not enough.

-These patterns developed for a reason.
+These responses developed for a reason.
 They helped you survive circumstances that were painful, confusing, or simply too much.
-But what once protected you may now be making it harder to feel fully present, connected, and at ease in your life.

 No. We’ll move at a pace that feels steady and manageable.
 We begin by building safety and strengthening your ability to regulate, so you’re not overwhelmed as we gently explore deeper layers.